maxmarcon/adjust/README.md

 Configuration is in `config/config.exs`.
 See the comment in the file for which parameters can be configured and their meanings.

-At the very least, you will need to add the `username` and `password` required to log in to the databases.
+At the very least, you will need to add the `username`s and `password`s required to log in to the respective databases.
+Write access to both databases is required.
-However, you don't need to create the tables, the program can do it by itself.
+If you don't want to create the tables manually, the program can do it for you.
 See the next section for details.

 By default, the application will create 1_000_000 rows in a table `source` in database `foo` and then copy them to the table `dest` in the database `bar`.
 At most 500 entries will be kept in memory at any time.